xiangivyli/pm25_monitoring/README.md

 ```bash
 astro dev start
 ```
-- Go to port 8080 to check the data pipeline in the UI, user:admin, password:admin
+- Go to port 8080 to check the data pipeline in the UI, user:admin, password:admin (click ⬅ if the page does not show)
+- `CTRL`+ C if the terminal of the CodeSpaces pops up a weird option
 - The Forwarded Address is in the PORTS, click the Open in Brower
 ![ports](src/ports.png)

-Unpause these dags, they will start to run once, until dag1 is set to run daily, dag2 for transformation is set to run triggered by dag1
+Unpause these dags, they will start to run once, then dag1 is set to run daily, dag2 for transformation is set to run triggered by dag1
 ![airflow_ui](src/airflow_ui.png)

-- Go to port 8501 to monitor the current status of database
+- Go to port 8501 to monitor the current status of the database
-- The Forwarded Address is in the PORTS, clink the Open in Brower
+- The Forwarded Address is in the PORTS, click the Open in Brower

 ### Option 1 Ubuntu 20.04 (Linux environment)
 #### Getting Start